nf-core/lsmquant/README.md

 ### Preprocessing

 Preprocessing is performed on raw 2D single-channel 16-bit `.tif` images produced by a light sheet microscope.
-Three individual steps are perfomed :
+Three individual steps are performed:

 - **Intensity adjustments** to correct for the Gaussian shape of the lightsheet and intensity differences between adjacent tiles
 - **Image channel alignment** using a 2D rigid approach or a nonlinear 3D approach using Elastix.